All-New Subaru Ascent adds 7-seat option to lineup

 North American Popularity

-Built in Lafayette, IN, the Ascent is exclusive to the North American market as it offers Subaru’s notable reliability, legendary endurance, eight-passenger capacity, and all-wheel-drive surefootedness.
+While providing a step-up vehicle for growing families who started with Outbacks and Foresters, the Tribeca SUV never had the sales impact the brand needed from it.
+Built in Lafayette, IN, the Ascent is exclusive to the North American market, as it offers Subaru’s notable reliability, legendary endurance, eight-passenger capacity, and all-wheel-drive surefootedness.

 Both the Premium and Limited trim levels will offer a choice of cabin configuration for rows two and three.
 At no additional expense, Ascent owners may pick from a traditional second row bench or captain’s chairs (one provides 7-passenger seating, the other 8).

-Inside, the 2019 Ascent will feature integration of Android Auto and Apple CarPlay, while also delivering a big 8-inch touchscreen as an interface for the latest version of the Starlink infotainment system.
+Inside, the 2019 Ascent features integration of Android Auto and Apple CarPlay, while also delivering a big 8-inch touchscreen as an interface for the latest version of the Starlink infotainment system.

 From a safety standpoint, Subaru gets high marks and the EyeSight active safety suite, which includes adaptive cruise control, an automatic braking system, lane keeping assist, high beam assist, and sway warning, will be at the center of the protective equipment.

-When the Ascent hits the market in the summer, base prices will be slightly above $30,000, with Subaru-type option packages available to outfit your SUV to your heart’s content.
-When you look at the others in the segment – as well as recognizing Subaru’s success in right-pricing all their vehicles with regard to competitors’ pricing – expect to see an Ascent that has value over the long haul.
+Starting out with a base price just over $30,000, buyers can outfit their Ascents with Subaru-type option packages.
+When you look at the others in the segment – as well as recognizing Subaru’s success in right-pricing all their vehicles with regard to competitors’ pricing – expect to see an Ascent that has extended residual value over the long haul.